 Students may find it necessary to interrupt progress toward their degree; leave Chapman, and decide to return at a later date.

-If a student leaves the university in good academic standing or on academic probation and is absent no more than four consecutive regular semesters (excluding interterm and summer sessions) the student will not need to re-apply but may re-enroll for classes at Chapman, and retain the right to elect either:
+If a student leaves the university in good academic standing or on academic probation and is absent no more than four consecutive regular semesters (excluding interterm and summer sessions) the student will not need to re-apply and may enroll for classes at Chapman, and retain the right to elect either:

 - the general education and major or degree requirements in effect for that student at the time of leaving Chapman, or